Tulsa man killed in Oklahoma 97 crash near Sapulpa

-A Tulsa man died Monday in a collision on Oklahoma 97 at the 81st Street intersection north of Sapulpa, the Oklahoma Highway Patrol reported.
+A Tulsa man died Monday in a collision on Oklahoma 97 north of Sapulpa, the Oklahoma Highway Patrol reported Wednesday.

-Michael Haley, 25, was driving a 2005 Chevy Aveo west on 81st Street about 6:30 a.m.
+Michael Haley, 25, was driving a 2005 Chevrolet Aveo west on 81st Street about 6:30 a.m.
 Monday when the vehicle failed to stop at a stop sign, troopers said.

-Haley's vehicle was then hit by a 2018 Chevy Silverado driven by a 69-year-old Sapulpa man, traveling north on Oklahoma 97.
+Haley's vehicle was then hit by a 2018 Chevrolet Silverado driven north on Oklahoma 97 by a 69-year-old Sapulpa man.

-Haley was pronounced dead at the scene with internal injuries, and the 69-year-old was taken to a Tulsa hospital and treated for minor injuries, troopers said.
+Haley was pronounced dead at the scene, and the other driver was taken to a Tulsa hospital and treated for minor injuries, troopers said.

 Tags